 “YOU LIE WIZ ZHE GOATS.”

-Anyway, a few days later Andy and Samantha, were with my lovely wife and I in a fancy restaurant in Hornswood having a great night.
+Anyway, the next day Andy and Samantha, were with my lovely wife and I in a fancy-ish restaurant in Hornswood having a great night.
 An hour earlier he’d finished recounting the story of how he unwittingly gave his daughter’s team an exceedingly hollow, finals victory and an elderly lady had loudly accused him of goat… relations.

 Little old Middle-Eastern lady – “YOU REMEMBER ME MISTER.
 YOU ROB MY GRAN’DAUGHTER.”